ipld/ipld/specs/transport/car/carv2/index.md

 * IndexSorted may contain one or more length-grouped buckets of digests.
 * Buckets are ordered by digest length and concatenated together to form the index.
 * Each bucket is prefixed with:
-  * a "width" encoded as a 32-bit **signed** little-endian integer indicating the common byte length of the combination of hash digests and their offsets in this bucket; followed by
+  * a "width" encoded as a 32-bit unsigned little-endian integer indicating the common byte length of the combination of hash digests and their offsets in this bucket; followed by
-  * a "count" encoded as a 64-bit **signed** little-endian integer which determines the total number of hash digests (and their offsets) bucket.
+  * a "count" encoded as a 64-bit unsigned little-endian integer which determines the total number of hash digests (and their offsets) bucket.

 A common case of a single bucket of 32-byte hash digests is expected due to the commonality of this digest length for CIDs.

-Individual index entries are the concatenation of the hash digest an an additional 64-bit **unsigned** little-endian integer indicating the offset of the block from the begining of the CARv1 data payload.
+Individual index entries are the concatenation of the hash digest an an additional 64-bit unsigned little-endian integer indicating the offset of the block from the begining of the CARv1 data payload.
 Offsets locate the first byte of the varint that prefix the `CID:Bytes` pair within the CARv1 payload.
 See the [data section in the CARv1 Specification](../carv1/index.md#data) for details on block encoding.

 For example, a bucket containing 32-byte hash digests will have a "width" of `40` as each entry in the bucket is a concatenation of the 32-byte digest and an 8-byte offset value.
 Hash digest length within a bucket is derived by subtracting `8` from the "width" of the bucket.